nkabbara/nkabbara.github.io/books/on-writing-well.md

 Writing well is an evolving process, not a finished product.
 Rewriting is where good writing happens because a newly hatches sentence is always filled with hurdles to clarity.
 Tinker with the sentences using the checklists in these notes.
 When the reader has a narrative flow he can follow with no trouble from start to finish, you're done. _Rewriting here is refering to improving a draft that you like.
 Full rewrite has its place as well._ **Rewriting is NOT going back and adding 'style' to your prose.**

+Write about what you care about.
+There's no subject you're not allowed to write about.
+No area in life is stupid to smoeone who takes it seriously.
+No subject you don't have permission to write about.

+Dont' annoy your readers with overexplaining-by telling them something they already know or can figure out.
+Try not to use words like "surprisingly", "predictably" and "of course".
+Trust your material.

+Your voice is your identity as a writer.
+The reader will know it's you whether your write about tango or about technology.
+Do not fit your voice into the subject, rather write about the subject in your voice.
+You may help your voice come out by paying attention to the following:
+* Breeziness: it's when you ingratiate to the reader.
+You talk to him in an overly friendly manner if you want his approval or in an overly pretentious manner if you think they're high browed.
+Instead, picture yourself having a conversation with a friend who you respect and that you know that he respects you.
+* Clichés are the enemy of good taste.
+They condence ideas into metaphor.
+Shed them and explain the idea in your own fresh words.
+You will inevitabely introduce cliches and will remove the in your rewriting.
+Top brass instead of official, execs, chairmen, presidents, directors, or managers.
+* Imitate authors who you enjoy and you think have good taste.
+Don't worry about sounding like them.
+Eventually you will shed that skin.
+* Generally, taste uses words that have surprise, strength and precision.
+You use mostly short words with two syllables, some with three.
+More than that only if you have to.
+And much less, long words of latin origin that end with 'ion'.
+You rarely use vague words, instead you use real everday words like: leaves, wind, frost, air, evening, earth, comfort, soil, labor, breath, body, justice, courage, peace, land, rites, home.

 ---